narrative-environments/CourseCompendium/Actor-Network-Theory.md

 The following items are held in University of the Arts libraries: Latour, B. (2005).
 [Reassembling the Social: An Introduction to Actor-network-theory](http://voyager.arts.ac.uk/cgi-bin/Pwebrecon.cgi?DB=local&BBID=286778).
 Oxford: Oxford University Press.

-The following items are available through Google Preview:
+**Further reading**

-Latour, B. (2005).
-[Reassembling the Social: An Introduction to Actor-network-theory](http://www.google.com/books?id=Pdr6jbCGORsC&printsec=frontcover&rview=1).
+Latour, B. (2005). _Reassembling the Social: An Introduction to Actor-network-theory_.
 Oxford: Oxford University Press.

 Andrew Barry has an interesting outline of the value of actor-network theory and the intellectual sources from which it draws in: